- Student Support Services

-Ronald E. McNair Postbaccalaureate Achievement prepares qualified undergraduate students, that are interested in eventually earning a PhD, for doctoral studies.
-Participants are low-income, first generation or from historically under-represented groups.
+Ronald E. McNair Postbaccalaureate Achievement prepares qualified undergraduate students who are interested in eventually earning a PhD for doctoral studies.
+Participants are low-income, first-generation or from historically under-represented groups.

 Educational Talent Search identifies and assists high school students from disadvantaged backgrounds who have the potential to succeed in higher education.